infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 This attribute is available in all three components (editor, toolbar, options), and if set to **false**, it will remove this component from the DOM.
 This is useful if you want to hide all markup from the DOM.

 For example, you have a Jumbotron block, and you have a heading that you want to populate if necessary.
-If you add content to the heading, everything is good, but if you don't add it, in the block editor, you still see a placeholder for that heading, and it changes how you see and think this block will look like on the frontend.
-So if you have a component that you will not populate on some block, switch the toggle to false, and it will hide from the DOM.
+If you add content to the heading, everything looks good.
+But if you don't add it, in the block editor, you'll still see a placeholder for that heading.
+That affects how you perceive it, and a user may think this block will look like that on the frontend (with the placeholder text).
+So if you have a component that you will not populate on some block, switch the toggle to false, and you will hide it from the DOM.
 This is useful for content editors.

-### I don't want my editor to be able to change components options in my block.
+### I don't want my editor to be able to change component options in my block.

-Another attribute is `buttonShowControls`.
+Another attribute that you can use is `buttonShowControls`.

 ```json
 "buttonShowControls": true,
 ```

 This attribute is available in the options component only.
 You can't set it via block editor, but only as a developer from code.
-You would use it if you want to use a heading component and set all the defaults, but you don't want your content editor to change how this heading looks, but he can add the heading content from the editor section.
-You can set this option from the manifest or passing it manuals via props.
+You would use it if you want to use a heading component and set all the defaults, but you don't want your content editor to change how this heading looks.
+They can add the heading content from the editor section but not change any of the options.
+You can set this option from the manifest or passing it manually via props.

-### How my example attributes behave when I use components in blocks
+### How do my example attributes behave when I use components in blocks?

 Exactly the same way as attributes.